Cortalak/cellID/README.md

 ----------------------------------------

-Welcome to the official Github repository of the **Cell-ID** software presented at the BioRxiv preprint "Cell-ID: gene signature extraction and cell identity recognition at individual cell level".
-Cortal A, Martignetti L, Six E, Rausell A. BioRxiv 2020.
+Welcome to the official Github repository of the **Cell-ID** software presented at the BioRxiv preprint [Cell-ID: gene signature extraction and cell identity recognition at individual cell level.
+Cortal A, Martignetti L, Six E, Rausell A. BioRxiv 2020](https://www.biorxiv.org/content/10.1101/2020.07.23.215525v1)

 ## Overview